-During testing this library takes approximately 400 megabytes of ram to cache 1,000,000 (1 million) users and 7700 guilds, with their respective roles and emojis, in production.
-This is half the memory of a similar C++ Discord library, Aegis.cpp (version 2).
+During testing this library takes approximately 32 megabytes of ram to cache 250,000 users and 2200 guilds, with their respective roles and emojis.
+We will update these figures as we continue to test.

 All REST calls (outbound commands) are completed including slash commands, and all Discord events are available.
 The library also has voice support.

 The best place to do this is on the discord server.
 You most likely won't get an answer immediately (we have lives, and need to sleep sometimes), so feel free to lurk and join the community!

 Just star and fork a copy of the repository, and submit a Pull Request!
 We won't bite!
 Authors of accepted pull requests get a special role on the support server.

 A simple search can find some learning tools, however not all are good.
 Here is a list of learning resources:

 If you don't understand something then feel free to ask in the discord server ...*we don't bite!*

 NO!
 Definitely not!
 We have tried to keep things as simple as possible.
 We only use language features where they make sense, not just because they exist.
 Take a look at the example program (

 test.cpp and you'll see just how simple it is to get up and running quickly).
 We use a small subset of C++17 and C++14 features.

 DPP is short for Discord Plus Plus (D++), a play on the Discord and C++ names.